 When you’ve cut out all of the circles give the whole board a sand to remove any sharp edges and make sure that it’s lovely and smooth.
-You don’t want to risk getting a splinter when you’re watering your plants!
+You don’t want to risk getting a splinter when you’re watering your kitchen herb garden!

-Your DIY hanging herb garden is almost complete – all that’s left to do is hang it from your ceiling.
+Your indoor hanging herb garden is almost complete – all that’s left to do is hang it from your ceiling.